PhD Student Fellows

 Weiguang Wang is a second-year PhD student in information systems at the Robert H. Smith School of Business.
 He holds a BS and MS in Management Science.
-His research is focused on health care quality, transparency of health care, patients and physicians behavior in healthcare context.
-His current research examines patients' adherence on medication in clinical trials, physicians' decisions for reporting quality data, physician online reviews.
+His research is focused on health care quality, transparency of health care, patients and physicians behavior in the healthcare context.
+His current research examines patients' adherence to medication in clinical trials, physicians' decisions for reporting quality data, physician online reviews.

 Masters and MBA Fellows

 Taiming Cao is a first-year graduate student of Business Analytics at the Smith School of Business.
 He helps CHIDS with data processing including cleaning, visualizing and handling huge text datasets to apply machine learning models and NLP methods for the research purposes.
 He is currently building models to analyze doctor-patient relationship using online reviews.
 Prior to his master's, he earned his bachelor's degree in accounting and worked as an accountant in New York.

 Janmejay Dave is an MBA student at the Smith School of Business (class of 2018).
 Before Smith, Janmejay was a Technology Consultant with Tata Consultancy Services, India's largest IT services firm by market capitalization.
 As a graduate assistant at the Center for Health, Information and Decision systems, Janmejay is currently working with VHEDA Patient trial and market scan of emerging technologies in healthcare IT.